The Metropolitan Museum of Art Sargent Madame X Crescent Brooch - 18K Gold Plate

 The Metropolitan Museum of Art Crescent Moon Drop Earrings The Metropolitan Museum of Art Crescent Moon Drop Earrings 47.95 USD Our celestial drop earrings interpret a stained-glass roundel (1390) with sun and moon motifs at The Met Cloisters.
 Crafted in a large court workshop in Niederösterreich, Austria-which specialized in elongated figures positioned in profile, heavy masses of drapery, and an unusually rich range of colors-the roundel was originally installed in the castle at Ebreichsdorf near the Hungarian border.
 Having withstood attacks by the Mongols in the 13th century followed by the Turks in the 17th century, the castle never returned to its medieval splendor; with the exception of a surviving panel in Vienna, the windows housed at The Cloisters are all that remain of the structure's magnificent glasswork.

 The Metropolitan Museum of Art Hammered Crescent Pearl Pendant Necklace The Metropolitan Museum of Art Hammered Crescent Pearl Pendant Necklace 49.95 USD Our classic pendant in 18k gold plate is adorned with tiny glass pearls, a lovely detail that catches the eye.
 Featuring a 16" chain with a 2" extender, it coordinates with our matching Hammered Crescent Pearl Earrings.
-The necklace is based on a crescent-shaped decorated earring in The Met collection that dates to the 1st century A. D. The original Roman earrings showcase tiny gold balls around the edges, attesting to the great artistry and skill of ancient goldsmiths.
+The necklace is based on a crescent-shaped decorated earring in The Met collection that dates to the 1st century CE.
+The original Roman earrings showcase tiny gold balls around the edges, attesting to the great artistry and skill of ancient goldsmiths.

 The Metropolitan Museum of Art Hammered Crescent Pearl Hoop Earrings The Metropolitan Museum of Art Hammered Crescent Pearl Hoop Earrings 49.95 USD Our timeless hoop earrings in 18K gold plate are adorned with tiny glass pearls around the rims, a lovely detail that catches the eye.
 These gleaming hoops also feature 18K gold-plated sterling silver ear wires.
-The pair is based on a crescent-shaped decorated earring in The Met collection that dates to the 1st century A. D. The original Roman earrings showcase tiny gold balls around the edges, attesting to the great artistry and skill of ancient goldsmiths.
+The pair is based on a crescent-shaped decorated earring in The Met collection that dates to the 1st century CE.
+The original Roman earrings showcase tiny gold balls around the edges, attesting to the great artistry and skill of ancient goldsmiths.

 The Metropolitan Museum of Art Malta: Design for Christmas Holiday Cards The Metropolitan Museum of Art Malta: Design for Christmas Holiday Cards 31.9 USD Send seasonal greetings with mid-century modern flair.
 This cheery abstract Christmas tree brims with rainbow-colored ornaments and is surrounded by glowing candles and shimmering geometric planes.
 The sleek composition, titled Design for Christmas, was created in 1962 by Vincent Malta (American, 1922-2015).
 The artist taught at the Art Student's League in New York City for more than 30 years.
 Produced in cooperation with American Artists Group.
 Please note that our holiday cards reproduce original works of art, some of which include visual artifacts and imperfections.